 When conversion of T4 to the more active metabolite T3 is inadequate, it becomes especially important to supplement with T3.
 Some T3 preparations come in a slow-release formula and are taken twice daily for a more even metabolic effect.
 This is because T3 does not remain active as long in the body as does T4.

-hormone is a prescription drug and is supplied by drops, pills or capsules but is usually taken orally.
+Thyroid hormone is a prescription drug and is supplied by drops, pills or capsules but is usually taken orally.
 The synthetic version is recommended by most traditional physicians.
-Recently, the generic brand has been proven to be as effective as the brand names, such as Synthroid
+Recently, the generic brand has been proven to be as effective as the brand names, such as Synthroid.

 Heart rate is also decreased with lower thyroid, but there are many other factors such as medication, heart disease and being "over athletic" which can also cause low heart rate and I don't recommend this to diagnose low thyroid.

 If one takes thyroid, a repeat TSH should be done in three to six weeks and if this level is still high, a higher dose of thyroid is prescribed.
 Repeat studies are done until the TSH is less than 5.
 In general, the higher the TSH, the more thyroid is recommended.
 An ill or older patient should gradually increase his dosage until the desired amount has been established.
 Twice yearly, the TSH should be repeated.
 Two blood tests can be affected by consumption of this hormone.
 It can influence the protime in patients in common consistently taking Coumadin (Warfarin).
 Also, it will lower the cholesterol and tryglycerides in most individuals.